 No one wants to be a single mom.
 No little girl plays with dolls imagining what it’ll be like to be a single mom.
 As if there’s something glorified about the experience.
 The little girls I know carry baby dolls tenderly, pretend to nurse, and change pretend diapers.

-As a PBi-Certified Placenta Encapsulator I get to witness how much a new mother benefits from taking her placenta capsules made with a Traditional Chinese Medicine (TCM) method.
+Placenta Capsules for Menopause & Hormonal Imbalance As a PBi-Certified Placenta Encapsulator I witness the ways a new mothers benefit from taking placenta capsules made with the Traditional Chinese Medicine (TCM) method that I am trained in.

-If this is true during postpartum, then what about during menopause?
+If this is true during postpartum, then what happens when menopause comes around?
 After doing a fair amount of research, I found that:

 Meat stock goes back centuries as food with medicinal properties.
 Whether it’s made with chicken, lamb, beef, or fish – It’s all good stuff.
 It’s the first thing that we think to eat when we get sick.
 It’s nourishing, anti-inflammatory, and healing for the digestive system and keeps our bellies happy 🙂

 We take fermented cod liver oil (FCLO) every day, twice a day, year round.
-My husband likes his straight-up no flavor, I like the chocolate, my oldest likes
+My husband likes his straight-up without flavor, I like the chocolate butter blend, my oldest likes

 If you want to have a lotus birth AND encapsulate, here are three ways to do so: